 This thing I'm going to tell is something that doesn't happen to me alone.
 I chatted it with a lot of people, and it happens to everyone the same.
 And worst of all: no one understands why.
 When we become independent from our parents and we are going to live alone or as a couple, moms have a hard time to stop spoilage us.
 So, as a great act of love and care for who once was your baby or her baby, when we are going to eat, we put together a tupper with what left over or whatever they have in the fridge.

-So far, all beautiful.
-Have the food prepared is a satisfaction difficult to explain.
-But then something happens that opts that great moment.
-Mom's smile dissipates, her face gets firm, she stares at you and says, “ The tupper you bring it back to me, eh?”
+So far, everything beautiful.
+Having the food prepared is a difficult satisfaction to explain.
+But then something happens that opakes that great moment.
+Mom's smile dissipates, her face gets firm, looks at you and says, “ The tupper you bring it back to me, huh.”

 The first time it happened, I didn't give it any importance.
 “Yeah, sure, Ma.
 I'll bring it to you next time,” I said.
 But next I forgot, and the first thing he asked me when I got home was “Did you bring me the tupper?”.
 My refusal didn't like it, and from there everything got worse.
 I finally brought him that one, but he had already set precedent: in my mother's mind, I didn't return her precious plastic containers.
 So, every gifted meal came with a serious warning: “Don't forget, huh.”

 You'll think my poor mother has few tuppers and that's why she takes care of you so much.
 No, not at all: it's got a full section of the basomesada.
 Above all, because he never throws them: buy new ones and keep accumulating.
 Can I get the best in your collection, then?
 Not necessarily: I took tuppers from 1985 and the claim was the same.